How to Get More Done with Less Stress Using Evernote

 Now, when I use the Evernote web clipper, everything goes into “incoming”.

 This way, I don’t get lost prioritizing what I’ve found or sidetracked in some other way.
-Each day, at the end of the day, I take the time to go through everything in my incoming folder and prioritizing it for the next day.
-The same is true for emails that I have set up to automatically get sent to Evernote.
+Each day I take the time to go through everything in my incoming folder and prioritizing it for the next day.
+The same is true for emails I have set up go to Evernote.
 I have this set up through IFTTT, which is super handy.
 All of my starred Gmail emails go to Evernote.

 Essentially, “Incoming” is the landing pad for all notes in my Evernote.
-From there, they are assigned a priority or a project.Incoming is the landing pad for all notes in my #Evernote.
+From there, I assign them a priority or a project.Incoming is the landing pad for all notes in my #Evernote.
 Next they are assigned a priority or a project. #productivity Click To Tweet

 The notebooks I have labeled “Now” and “Next” are fairly self-explanatory.
 Anything I am getting done right now is in the “Now” notebook.
-Generally, I put anything I want to get done Today in the “Now” notebook.
-The “Next” notebook is full of those things that need to be done soon after anything in “now”.
+I put anything I want to get done Today in the “Now” notebook.
+The “Next” notebook is full of those things that I need to do soon after anything in “now”.

 The challenge for me is keeping “Now” and “Next” realistically small enough to manage.

-I tend to feel like I can get all the things done.
+I felt like I can get all the things done.
 Newsflash: I can’t.